mattbillenstein/salty/README.txt

 See the example directory for a simple functioning example you can run locally.

-Below is some simple documentation for what is currently available in writing roles.
-I encourage you to consult the source in the "handle_run" method in salty.py around:
+Below is some simple documentation for what is currently available in writing roles and I encourage you to consult the source in the "run" method in operators.py:

   https://github.com/mattbillenstein/salty/blob/master/operators.py